RSG-Group/hyper-background/README.md

 ## Usage

-In your `.hyper.js` file, which probably looks something like this at this point:
+In your `.hyper.js` file, which probably looks something like this at this point (note that Hyper v4+ will use JSON files for configuration instead of JS):

 ```javascript
 module.exports = {